The Localization Method Applied to $k$-Elongated Plane Partitions and Divisibility by 5: Introduction

-for all $n\ge 0$.
+Notice that $d_k(n)$ serves as a generalization of the unrestricted integer partition function $p(n)=d_0(n)$.
+As such, it may be expected that $d_k(n)$ may exhibit many arithmetic properties similar to those of $p(n)$.
+For example, a famous result for $p(n)$ due to Ramanujan \cite{Ramanujan} is for all $n\ge 0$.
+Recently da Silva, Hirschhorn, and Sellers \cite{dasilvaet} discovered that for all $n\ge 0$.
 It is certainly tempting to suspect that \textit{infinite} families of congruence might exist for $d_k(n)$, in form similar to that of Ramanujan's family of congruences for $p(n)$ modulo powers of 5.
 These are generally much more difficult to prove than a congruence in a simple arithmetic progression, e.g., (\ref{RamOrig5np4}) or (\ref{dahirselcong}).
 Some have already been discovered and proved, e.g., Conjecture 3 of \cite{AndrewsPaule}, which was proved in \cite{Smoot2}.